 If you want to dive into the culture of Costa Rica you have to try its food.
 Costa Rican food is tasty rather than spicy.
-The national dish is Gallo Pinto, a dish of black beans and rice with onions and cilantro.
-This meal is traditionally served for breakfast, with eggs, tortillas and sour cream.
+Costa Rica travel is not complete without having tried the national dish Gallo Pinto, a dish of black beans and rice with onions and cilantro.
+This meal is traditionally served for breakfast, with fried eggs or scrambled eggs, tortillas and sour cream.
 As you make your way across the country, you will soon discover the variety of fruits and vegetables available.

 A casado is a bowl of rice, red beans or black, and a choice of meat, chicken or fish and vegetables or salad.
 Try the many pies and pastries filled with chicken or beef with spices.
 Another option are roosters, containing wheat flour tortillas stuffed with corn, meat, cheese or beans.
 Traditional tamale, which is served for Christmas, is also available throughout the year.
 Do not forget to try the “ceviche”, an original dish of Peru.
 It includes raw fish cooked in lemon juice with ginger, onion and cilantro served with hot chili sauce.

 The reason that food tastes so fresh and healthy in Costa Rica for foreigners is because it is so fresh and healthy!
 Food in Costa Rica is not too spicy and usually composed of ingredients that have never seen the inside of a can.
 Pinto and beans are a staple of Costa Rica and common denominator among different culinary tastes in different regions of the country.
 As a whole, the three most famous dishes of the country are Casado, Gallo Pinto and Arroz con Pollo.

 Experience the fresh fruit from Costa Rica, you will find all kinds of new flavors to enjoy on your next trip here.
 Read this article to find out.